 Parent interface Select the interface to which the VLAN will be attached.
 Name Enter a unique name for your VLAN (Cf. Appendix M: Prohibited names).
 Comments You may also enter a description.
 Color Color assigned to the VLAN.
 VLAN IDs This field allows specifying the value to be associated with the VLAN in packets passing through the network.
 This tag identifies the VLAN and is used at the Ethernet level.
 It must be unique and be any value between 1 and 4094 inclusive.
-This VLAN is Indicate if you wish to have an external or internal interface.
+Priority (CoS) This CoS (Class of Service field) priority will then be imposed for all packets sent by the VLAN.
+This interface is Determine whether the VLAN should be defined as an external or internal (protected) interface.

-Dynamic IP (obtained Select this option to give the VLAN a dynamic address. by DHCP) Fixed IP (static) By selecting this option, the interface will have a static address range.
+Dynamic IP (obtained by DHCP) Select this option to give the VLAN a dynamic address.
+Fixed IP (static) By selecting this option, the interface will have a static address range.
 In this case, its IP address and network mask must be indicated.